Lotec: History

-Lotec is a German sports car manufacturer, founded in 1962 by Kurt Lotterschmid.
-By 1969, the firm began building race cars, and would turn their attention to modifications for Porsches in 1975.
-In 1983, they began to create aftermarket aerodynamic and performance parts for Mercedes-Benz cars and Ferrari cars.
+By 1969, the firm began building race cars, turned its attention to modifications for Porsches in 1975.
+In 1983, it began to create aftermarket aerodynamic and performance parts for Mercedes-Benz cars and Ferrari cars.

+Lotec racing cars took part in the Group C2 category World Sportscar Championship from 1983 to 1985, an example entered by Beaurex Racing winning the Japanese Sportscar Championship in 1984, and scoring the marque's best result at the Fuji 1000km in 1984, sixth overall and first in class.
+The points earned placed Lotec fifth in the 1984 World Sportscar Championship for Manufacturers.

 In 1990, Lotec was commissioned by an oil baron from the United Arab Emirates to build a sports car for him.
 The vehicle (known as the Lotec C1000) was completed in 1995, at a final price of around $3.4 million (USD).
 The car is equipped with a 5.6L Mercedes-Benz V8 fitted with two turbochargers for a total output of 1000 PS.

-In the year 2004, the company completed its first production vehicle, badged the Sirius.
+In 2000, the company completed its first production vehicle, badged the Sirius.
 The Sirius is powered by the same 5987cc Mercedes-Benz V12 as the Pagani Zonda.
-Lotec claims that the car will produce 1000 PS, or up to 1200 PS when tuned differently.
+Lotec claimed that the car would produce 1000 PS, or up to 1200 PS when tuned differently.
 The vehicle itself is composed primarily of reinforced carbon fiber, which lends to its relatively low curb weight.
-Lotec has also announced a re-designed version of the Sirius for 2009, that changes some of the body work but retains the same motor and transmission as the current model.
+However only one example was built.
+Lotec announced a re-designed version of the Sirius for 2009, that changes some of the body work but retains the same motor and transmission as the prototype but no example emerged.